callat-qcd/espressodb/Readme.md

 You can access the interface in your browser.

 ## Development
-Table schemas are implemented in `lattestructs.modeles`.
+Table schemas are implemented in `base.modeles`.
 See also [the Django model doc](https://docs.djangoproject.com/en/2.2/topics/db/models/).

 ## Management interface